 Communications Counsel, Inc. is a national communications consulting firm based in Ohio.
 Our client list includes major universities, government leaders, major national corporations, and non-profit associations.
 Our work spans 25 different states.

 Our services include advertising, public relations, crisis communications, media training, public records law training, and confidential counsel on issues found at the intersection of government, law, and media.
 Our work has earned several national awards for excellence in TV production including three Telly Awards, four Reed Awards, and 11 Pollie Awards.

 We've earned a reputation for excellence, integrity, and getting results.

 Mark R. Weaver

-Mr. Weaver is a crisis communications expert with three decades of national experience.
-He has extensive experience advising public and private sector clients on crisis communications, executive speech coaching, and news media relations.
-He’s counseled clients in 25 states.
+Mr. Weaver is a crisis communications expert with three decades of experience advising clients in 25 states and at the highest levels of national government and major corporations.
+He counsels public and private sector clients on crisis communications, executive speech coaching, and news media relations.
 NBC News in Charlotte, North Carolina called Mr. Weaver “one of the nation's foremost experts in crisis communications.”

-Prior to founding Communications Counsel, Mr. Weaver was the Deputy Attorney General of Ohio, where he was responsible for crisis management, strategic counseling, and all communications for an agency with 1,400 employees and 50,000 cases.
+Prior to founding Communications Counsel, Mr. Weaver was the Deputy Attorney General of Ohio, where he was responsible for crisis management, strategic counseling, and all communications for an office with 1,400 employees and a front-page legal issue nearly every week.
 He also served on the Attorney General's four-member Executive Staff and acted as a senior policy advisor and chief spokesman.
-While there, he co-authored a National Association of Attorneys General Management Study on communications management in five different state attorney general offices.

 His past professional assignments include serving as the Assistant Director of Public Affairs for the U.S Department of Justice, Public Information Director for a large Pennsylvania municipality, and Vice President of a national communications firm in Washington, D.C.

 He has several years of experience as a criminal prosecutor, litigating felony jury trials and arguing appeals to put or keep murderers, child molesters, and violent criminals in prison.
-He’s served as a special prosecutor in ten Ohio counties, including a capital murder prosecution of a serial killer.
+He’s served as a special prosecutor in eleven Ohio counties, including a successful death penalty prosecution of an infamous serial killer.